The Missing Link (wrestler): Early career (1961–1979)

-National Wrestling Alliance (1979–1985)
+National Wrestling Alliance (1979–1983)

 In 1979, Robertson wrestled in the NWA's Jim Crockett Promotions as a heel with "Nature Boy" Buddy Rogers as his manager.
 He used Rogers' figure-four leg lock as his finisher.
 That year, he also won a tournament for the vacant NWA Canadian Heavyweight Championship in Toronto by defeating Gene Kiniski, Ken Patera and then Greg Valentine in the final round.
 He fought both NWA world champion Harley Race and AWA world champion Nick Bockwinkel in separate matches in Toronto.
-Each match went to a draw.
+With Bockwinkel he won with the Canadian heavyweight belt on the line.
+In a rematch with the AWA title for grabs they went to a draw.
 He later lost the Canadian title to the Great Hossien AKA the Iron Sheik.
 He was offered a contract as NWA World heavyweight champion, but the NWA had concerns over his drinking habits.

 Into 1980 he traveled between Ontario and Mid-Atlantic Championship Wrestling, where he continued to wrestle as a tag team competitor.
 He won the NWA Mid-Atlantic Tag Team Championship by teaming with George Wells to defeat The Sheepherders on December 12, 1980.
 The pair held the belts for almost two months before dropping it to Genichiro Tenryu and Mr. Fuji in February 1981.
 Robertson regained the championship later that year, however, by teaming with Johnny Weaver to take the belts from Tenryu and Fuji.

 Robertson moved to Central States Wrestling, where he won the majority of his titles.
 On October 22, 1981, he won the NWA Central States Television Championship with a victory over Gene Lewis.
 He lost the belt to Oliver Humperdink later that year but soon regained it in a rematch.
 On February 18, 1982, however, he dropped the belt back to Lewis.
 This allowed Robertson to focus on the NWA Central States Tag Team Championship, which he won a total of five times.
 His first reign came in October 1981 when he teamed with Rufus R. Jones to defeat Buzz Tyler and J. J. Dillon.
 His next reign came in March 1982 when he teamed with Steve Regal to win the belts from Roger Kirby and Jerry Valiant.
 The title changed hands twice more that month, as Kirby and Valiant quickly regained the title only to drop it back to Robertson and Regal.
 Two months later, Kirby and Valiant won the belts back again.
 Robertson found a new partner, however, and won the championship by teaming with Hercules Hernandez in August.
 The reign lasted less than a month, but Robertson and Hernandez held the belts one final time after another victory in September 1982.
 The following year, Robertson's main success came as a singles wrestler.
 On February 10, 1983, he won the NWA Central States Heavyweight Championship with a victory over Manny Fernandez.
 He lost the belt to Bob Brown two months later but regained it in a rematch the following week.
 Robertson's final title reign ended when he dropped the title to Race on June 2, 1983.